 Is it normal to have pain after breast surgery?
 I had a mastectomy two years ago.
 How can I cope?

-Breast cancer surgery can be complicated, and nerve damage may occur.
+Breast cancer surgery requires that some nerves in the breast be cut.
+Currently, there is no way to avoid this given the latest surgical techniques.
 This can lead to chest pain, including phantom breast pain and supersensitivity to pain (hyperalgesia).
 Normally painless stimuli may now be perceived as painful (allodynia).
 Neuromas — abnormal nerve growths in an area where scar tissue and nerves grow together — can give rise to allodynia.
 Sensations of burning and constricting or lancing-type pain also may occur, as can a loss of feeling in the area of the surgery.

-Treatment for breast pain after surgery depends on the type of pain you're experiencing.
+Treatment for breast pain after surgery depends on the type and severity of pain you're experiencing.

 - Inflammation of the skin may be treated with topical pain medications, such as capsaicin, which has been effective in treating jabbing pain.